cpp-new-y-delete

 • After using the allocated memory, it is freed with delete

-• nullptr is assigned to the pointer to prevent it from pointing to an address that is no longer valid.
+• nullptr is assigned to the pointer to prevent it from pointing to a memory address that is no longer valid.

-The most common error is forgetting to do a delete when we no longer need a variable, or when we are going to reallocate it.
+The most common error is forgetting to do a delete when we no longer need a variable, or when we are going to allocate it again.

 void memoryLeak() {